linx-security/full-stack-interview/README.md

 ## Steps
 1. Build a Python API server using FastAPI / Flask / Django / any other framework you prefer.
-   - The server should expose the `/integrations` API endpoint, accepting the
+   - The server should expose the `/integrations` API endpoint
    - The API endpoint should return the list of integrations, including the following information for each one:
      - Name
      - Description